Better Lifestyle Satisfaction in Sault Ste. Marie

 There’s a reason the top two happiest cities are in Northern Ontario

 While Sault Ste.
 Marie wasn’t included in Statistics Canada’s most recent review of life satisfaction in metropolitan areas, we are pretty certain Sault residents would rank it right up there with Sudbury (Canada’s happiest city) and Thunder Bay.
 It’s large enough to be have a vibrant arts and culture scene, but small enough to enjoy that “small town” sense of community.
-A city 75,000 located on the edge of the magnificent Canadian Shield, and straddling the Great Lakes of Superior and Huron, Sault Ste.
+A city of 75,000 located on the edge of the magnificent Canadian Shield, and straddling the Great Lakes of Superior and Huron, Sault Ste.
 Marie offers endless access to recreation, the arts, the great outdoors, festivals, and continued education and professional development.

 More disposable income